Auction your modern enthusiast car — anything cool and exciting from the 1980s to the 2020s.

-If you’re the high bidder on a car where the reserve isn’t met, we’ll work with the seller and the buyer in an attempt to find a sale price that’s suitable for both parties.
-If we’re able to reach an agreement, we’ll put the buyer and seller in contact – and our fee drops to 2.5%.
+If you’re the high bidder on a car where the reserve isn’t met, we’ll work with you and the seller to find a sale price suitable for both parties.
+If we can reach an agreement, we’ll put the high bidder and seller in contact – and our fee drops to 2.5%.

 At the conclusion of the auction, both the buyer and seller are given each other’s contact information to complete the transaction.
-At that point, you can get in touch via e-mail or telephone to finish the deal, arrange payment and paperwork, and take delivery.
+Read more about Finalizing the Transaction.

 Yes!
 Aside from common-sense rules like language and personal attacks, the conversation should be focused on the vehicle being sold, so as to be fair to the seller and bidders.
 We want to ensure the Cars & Bids community remains an open and positive place to spend time with fellow enthusiasts.
 A partial list of things that are frowned upon (and will be moderated accordingly) include: